c-mart/smog/planning.md

 - People can post comments, comment moderation

 ## Extended Features
-- Switch to another captcha provider
+- Alternative to recaptcha if no JS enabled?
 - Subscribe to comments via email
 - Post author receives email notifications on new comments
 - Table layout for All Posts page